schaedleri/SyNQA/README.md

    label-permutation testing assesses whether the number of selected edges exceeds chance; knockout (KO) analysis measures each selected taxon's contribution to the optimized energy.
+5. **Re-scoring & meta-analysis** (`dualmodel_rescore.py`, post-hoc): taxa
+   are re-ranked by a composite `score_causal` (energy contribution x bootstrap frequency x sign consistency x stability), a GMM threshold splits each cohort's ranking into a high-importance tier, and cohorts are combined with a Stouffer meta-analysis.
+A fairness-check variant (`score_causal_strict`) tests whether taxa with no surviving network edge are getting an unearned advantage in the ranking.

 Selection (F_energy/J_energy, centered) and interpretation are kept separate throughout: every reported/interpreted quantity (taxon role,